Indiana Workers Compensation

 Free Case Consultation - Call Lawyers Today 888-424-2667

 David Lutz is the founding attorney of David M. Lutz LLC and focuses his practice on representing injured workers.
 He has represented thousands of injured workers before the Indiana Worker’s Compensation Board.

 “Whether it is trying your case or settling your case, my responsibilities are to advise you so that you can make the right decision.
-Rather than tell you what to do, I strive to give you all options available to you and discuss those options with you so that you can make the best decision that fits your person situation.”
+Rather than tell you what to do, I strive to give you all options available to you and discuss those options with you so that you can make the best decision that fits your personal situation.”

 How do we charge?

 Our office will not charge an initial consultation fee.
 If you decide to hire us, we do not charge any fees up front.
 Our attorney fees are set by Indiana Law through the Indiana Worker’s Compensation Board.
 Current Indiana Law limits attorney fees to a minimum of $200.00.
 20% of the first $50,000 of recovery and 15% of the recovery in excess of $50,000.
 There are simply no up front costs.
 If you hire us with a settlement offer already made by the insurance carrier, we will typically agree not to charge any attorney fee unless we recover additional monies.
 We will discuss this in more detail at our initial meeting with you.

 When you suffer an on the job injury, not only do you have to deal with your physical injury, but you also have to deal with your employer as well as your employer’s worker’s compensation insurance carrier.